-Lead exposure can happen in any industry and during a variety of job activities; lead exposure is a serious issue that many workers face every day.
-Lead is common in a wide range of materials including paints and other coatings, lead mortars, and base metals that may be welded on or abrasive blasted.
+Lead exposure is a serious issue that many workers face every day.
+Lead exposure can happen in any industry and during a variety of job activities.
+Lead is common in a wide range of materials including paints and other coatings, lead mortars, and base metals, which may be welded on or abrasive blasted.
 Lead presents a potentially serious occupational health hazard when the lead-containing particulates become airborne.

-Exposure to lead occurs through breathing of lead dust, fumes, or mist and by ingestion of lead dust on cigarettes, chewing tobacco, make-up, or food.
+Exposure to lead occurs through breathing of lead dust, fumes, or mist and by ingestion of lead dust on cigarettes, chewing tobacco, makeup, or food.

-There are many precautions that workers can take to avoid getting overexposed:
+Precautions that workers can take to avoid getting overexposed:

-- Use safe work practices such as wetting down paints and coatings to keep dust out of the air. - Change clothes and wash up before eating, drinking, or smoking. - Eat, drink, and smoke only in clean areas. - Use personal protective equipment like gloves, special clothing, and a respirator. - Make sure the respirator fits and is worn and maintained properly. - Change clothes and wash up before going home.
-Lead dust on clothes or in the car could expose the family to lead.
+- Use safe work practices such as wetting down paints and coatings to keep dust out of the air. - Change clothes and wash up before eating, drinking, or smoking.
+Eat, drink, and smoke only ٠ in clean areas. - Use personal protective equipment like gloves, special clothing, and a respirator. - Make sure the respirator fits and is worn and maintained properly. - Change clothes and wash up before going home.
+Lead dust on clothes or in the car could • expose the family to lead.
 Children are more susceptible to lead than adults.